Cosmological constraints on decaying axion-like particles: a global analysis: Introduction

 In the present work we perform a detailed analysis of ALPs in the keV--GeV mass range with tiny couplings to SM photons, such that they never enter into thermal equilibrium in the early universe.
 While these ALPs may in principle be sufficiently long-lived to survive until the late universe, we focus on ALPs that decay between BBN and recombination.
 In this case the ALP decays affect a wide range of observables, such as \begin{itemize} \item the primordial element abundances through photodisintegration of the nuclei formed during BBN, \item the black-body spectrum of the CMB through the injection of electromagnetic energy into the plasma, \item the CMB anisotropies through modifications of the recombination history, \item the ratio of the photon and neutrino temperatures (encoded in the relativistic number of effective degrees of freedom) through a relative increase of the former, \item auxiliary astrophysical observables, such as axion emission and decays from supernova SN1987A or stellar cooling. \end{itemize}

 We make use of the recently released \cosmobit module~\cite{CosmoBit} of the \GB framework~\cite{gambit,grev} to perform a combined analysis of all these observables.
 Exploring the combined likelihood function has the advantage of automatically incorporating any complementary information contained in the data.
 Similar analyses, such as the ones presented in Refs.~\cite{1110.2895,1501.04097}, investigated the individual likelihoods instead.
-Compared to Ref.~\cite{1110.2895} we include additional constraints from SN1987A and a more rigorous treatment of spectral distortions and CMB constraints.
-In contrast to our work, Ref.~\cite{1501.04097} focuses on models with lifetimes $\tau_a \lesssim \SI{e7}{\s}$ and $\mu$-type distortions only.
+Compared to Ref.~\cite{1110.2895} we include additional constraints from SN1987A and a more rigorous treatment of spectral distortions and other CMB constraints.
+In contrast to our work, Ref.~\cite{1501.04097} focuses on models with lifetimes $\tau_a \lesssim \SI{e7}{\s}$ and not all possible types of spectral distortions.
 In addition, our analysis improves upon the results of Ref.~\cite{2002.08370} by performing a more accurate calculation of the ALP abundance as a function of the reheating temperature and by including state-of-the-art likelihoods for all cosmological data sets -- in particular CMB spectral distortions and anisotropies.

 A visual summary of our findings in the mass-coupling plane is shown in \cref{fig:summary_plot}.
 We identify large regions of viable parameter space where ALPs would constitute a sizeable fraction of DM in the very early universe, but decay away before recombination.
-Leaving the reheating temperature as a free parameter (imposing only the requirement $\TR \gtrsim \SI{5}{\MeV}$ to ensure that BBN proceeds as usual) opens up parameter regions that are usually considered to be excluded by cosmology.
+Considering regions of low reheating temperature $\TR \sim \SI{5}{\MeV}$, which is still consistent with BBN, opens up parameter regions that are usually considered to be excluded by cosmology.
 Moreover, by combining the individual observations into a global likelihood function we find that ALP decays can in fact improve the agreement between BBN and the CMB compared to \LCDM.
 Intriguingly, the corresponding parameter regions may be fully probed by future missions that measure CMB spectral distortions.

 The remainder of this work is structured as follows.
 In \cref{sec:model} we discuss the freeze-in production and subsequent decay of ALPs with tiny couplings to photons.
 The various ways in which these couplings can be constrained through observations and the corresponding likelihood functions are presented in \cref{sec:constraints}. \cref{sec:results} contains the setup of our parameter scans and the results that we obtain.
 These results, along with a \gambit input file to reproduce them, and a plotting script, can be downloaded from Zenodo~\cite{Zenodo_CosmoALP}.